mathigon/textbooks/transformations-and-symmetry/content.md

       include svg/rigid-1.svg
       .play-btn

-{.text-center} A transformation that _moves_ a shape around is called a [__translation__](gloss:translation).
+{.text-center} A transformation that simply _moves_ a shape is called a [__translation__](gloss:translation).

 ::: column.grow.r(width=200)